Northern Evangelical Lutheran Church, Suri

 Northern Evangelical Lutheran Church, Suri (NELC) is a heritage church in Birbhum district in the Indian state of West Bengal.
 This is a Northern Evangelical Lutheran Church situated at Lalkuthipara, Suri.

 History

 It is commonly known as Laal Girja.
 The Church was established in 1876 by the Baptist missionaries of Suri.
-The building was made following European architectural style.
+The building was made following European architectural style with Italian Tiles.
 In 2016 the Church Committee renovated the building.